 There wasn’t a film.
-I was a reader as a child, that was all I did.
+I was a reader as a child.
+That was all I did.
 I was in my room reading all day and pretty much all night.
 I guess that’s where the actress was born, because wasn’t I every character in every book—because wasn’t I, Anna Karenina, standing in a train station waiting for Count Vronsky?
-The other big influences in my life when I was very young, were the library and this wonderful museum, the Art Institute of Chicago.
+When I was very young, the other big influences in my life were the library and this wonderful museum, the Art Institute of Chicago.
 Those two places inspired me.
 If you’d ask me what I was doing at the Art Institute as a little kid—I went there by myself.
-You could get on a train and go downtown, which is what I did almost every weekend after I was about eight or nine.
+You could get on a train and go downtown, which I did almost every weekend after I was about eight or nine.
 And I just sat there—overwhelmed.
-The building itself was beautiful and cool, and all those georgeous things, the paintings on the wall… I loved it.
+The building itself was beautiful and cool, and all those gorgeous things, the paintings on the wall… I loved it.
 I was inspired to reach for something, though I couldn’t articulate it there.
-Later, when I was at the University of Illinois, I was one of those kids who could finish the work in about ten minutes and then I didn’t feel like I did anything.
-So it wasn’t very satifying to be an A+ student because I didn’t feel like I did anything ever, in grade school, high school and then even at University.
+Later, when I was at the University of Illinois, I was one of those kids who could finish the work in about ten minutes, and then I didn’t feel like I did anything.
+So it wasn’t very satisfying to be an A+ student because I didn’t feel like I did anything ever, in grade school, high school, and then even at University.
 Until I—oddly enough—got out of a P.E. class which I didn’t like.
 There are these little, tiny moments in life when one’s life changes.
 I mention it because kids are quite sure of what they’re going to do—that’s okay, they’ll find it.
-I happened to walk down the hall and find a modern dance class and I was just absolutely overwhelmed with joy.
+I happened to walk down the hall and find a modern dance class, and I was just absolutely overwhelmed with joy.
 It was hard, I couldn’t do it easily—I liked that—and I became committed to dance.
 I went back to Chicago, took classes, and got on a plane to New York to study with [dancer-choreographer] Martha Graham.
-That was my absolute passion and love, until somebody said to me, ‘Come to an acting class.’
+That was my absolute passion and love until somebody said to me, ‘Come to an acting class.’
 And I said, ‘Oh please, I’m not an actress, I am a concert dancer.’
-We didn’t even do like Broadway stuff, we were so kind of nose up in the air concert dancer people [laughs].
+We didn’t even do like Broadway stuff; we were so kind of nose up in the air concert dancer people [laughs].
 It was very exciting to think of yourself as so special [laughs].
-Anyway, I did wander into an acting class and there I found my second passion.
-I stayed in class for about a year and half with all these fantastic teachers like Lee Strasberg and Lonny Chapman.
-So a year and a half later, I went out for my first audition—actually three in a row—and I got all three parts, and never stopped working as an actress.
+Anyway, I did wander into an acting class, and there I found my second passion.
+I stayed in class for about a year and a half with all these fantastic teachers like Lee Strasberg and Lonny Chapman.
+A year and a half later, I went out for my first audition—actually three in a row—and I got all three parts and never stopped working as an actress.
 So it’s not that I have a complaint in life [laughs].
-The show that brought me here to Los Angeles was a national tour of a Broadway play called “Middle of the Night” and here in a class—again, a class which I firmly believed in, and still do—Bruce Geller who wrote “Mission: Impossible” was there too.
-So was Martin Landau, everything about it was just glorious.
+The show that brought me here to Los Angeles was a national tour of a Broadway play called “Middle of the Night” and here in a class—again, a class which I firmly believed in, and still do—Bruce Geller, who wrote “Mission: Impossible” was there too.
+So was Martin Landau.
+Everything about it was just glorious.
 It’s like a wonderful tale.

 You know, it was groundbreaking.
 Bruce wrote this character [Cinnamon Carter] in a way that had not been seen in Hollywood.
 She had to be sexy and smart—no dumb blonde.
-Up until then, I had played a lot of dumb blondes which I really didn’t like, but I had found how.
-Regarding Cinnamon Carter, I still get letters from women who were girls then, and were inspired to embark on careers, and it’s very heartening.
-When I was a kid, by the way, they told me that I couldn’t certain books, they were called boys books.
+Until then, I played a lot of dumb blondes which I really didn’t like, but I had found how.
+Regarding Cinnamon Carter, I still get letters from women who were girls then and were inspired to embark on careers, and it’s very heartening.
+When I was a kid, by the way, they told me that I couldn’t certain books; they were called boys books.
 And I asked, ‘Why not?
 Why can’t I read them?’
 And they told me, ‘They’re adventure books.
-They are not for you, they’re for boys.’
+They are not for you; they’re for boys.’
 But I read them.
 I also said I would read every book in the library, and they said that I couldn’t.
 They were right, I couldn’t, but I tried [laughs].
 I was always a bit of a rebel, I think—not gigantic, but on a certain level.
-And I find today, with COVID-19, I’m fine alone.
-I know how to be with myself, I read a lot and I do what I do.
+And I find today, with Covid-19, I’m fine alone.
+I know how to be with myself, I read a lot, and I do what I do.
 It doesn’t disturb me as such, but I don’t like that I’m being told not to go out.
 That’s the part I don’t like.
 But, of course, I stay here as much as possible.